raaum/MovieCollector/README.md

 Manager your home movie collection with this multi-genre organized library with administrative functions to add/edit/delete genres and movie titles.
 Add movie details like release year, actors, synopsis, etc.  Search across all fields by keywords.
 Uses jquery animations on search, add, delete.
 Utilizes JSON data.

-Uses React, Backbone, Underscore, Lunr, jQuery, and Grunt
+Uses React, Backbone, Underscore, Lunr, jQuery, and Grunt.